 - Active — the session is in use and the support staff member has access to the granted scopes.

 - Revoked — a platform administrator ended the session early.
+The administrator’s identity and an optional revocation reason are recorded.

 Reviewing support activity